Helpful feeding information for your preschooler

 Preschool-age children (ages 3 to 5) are still developing their eating habits and

-Prepare meals, provide regularly scheduled snacks, and limit unplanned eating.
+Make meals, give regularly scheduled snacks, and limit unplanned eating.

-Poor behavior at mealtime should not be allowed.
-Focus on eating, not playing with
+Discourage poor behavior at mealtime.
+Focus on eating, not playing with food, or playing

 Running or playing while eating can cause a child to choke.
 Have your child sit when